Post-credit crunch, it has become trickier for self-employed workers, freelancers and contractors to get a mortgage – but it’s not impossible.

 It’s a good idea to take advice from both your accountant and a mortgage broker before you apply for a mortgage.

 A mortgage broker is invaluable when you are self-employed.
 They’ll know which lenders are willing to lend to self-employed, which take retained profits into account, if any lenders will accept less than two years of accounts and, most importantly, who will offer you the best rate.
+You can find a list of reliable, good value brokers here.

 If you don’t want to use a broker you can compare mortgages and find the lowest rates with our mortgage tables.